The 134.4MW Amakhala Emoyeni wind farm is a greenfield renewable project constructed near Bedford in Eastern Cape Province, South Africa.

 Construction of Phase I of the project began in August 2014 and commercial operation began in July 2016.
 The wind farm is expected to offset approximately 445,152t of CO₂ a year from the atmosphere.

 A joint venture (JV) of Exxaro Resources and Tata Power, Cennergi is the owner and developer of the wind farm.

 The JV purchased the rights to the project from Windlab in 2011 and owns 95% of the project, while the remaining 5% is shared equally by the Cookhouse Community Trust and Bedford Community Trust.

 Amakhala Emoyeni wind farm details

-The wind farm is located south of the towns of Cookhouse and Bedford in the Eastern Cape Province of South Africa, and is one of the 19 renewable-energy and seven wind projects selected under the second round of the REIPPP.
+The wind farm is located south of the towns of Cookhouse and Bedford in the Eastern Cape Province of South Africa.
+It is one of 19 renewable energy and seven wind projects selected under the second round of the REIPPP.

 The Amakhala Emoyeni project extends over 13,000ha of grazing land and incorporates portions of leased agricultural farms.
 It has a footprint of approximately 75ha.

 The wind farm comprises 56 Nordex N117 / 2,400 turbines with a capacity of 2.4MW each.